NBISweden/workshop-python/README.md

 be able to write simple Python programs from scratch and to customize more complex code to fit their needs.

-# Important dates
+# Important Dates

 * Application open: November 2nd, 2016
 * Application deadline: December 4th, 2016
 * Acceptance Confirmation: December 11th, 2016

-If you don’t receive information according to the above dates, contact education@scilifelab.uu.se.
+If you don’t receive information according to the above dates, please contact education@scilifelab.uu.se.

 # Audience and Prerequisites